BrandonRH17/TibcoLabsHackathon/lottery/ReadMe.txt

-This folder contains the code for the Smart Contract creation, as well as the tests its functionality.
+This folder contains the code for the Smart Contract creation, as well as the tests for its functionality.

 To perform the validation, follow these steps: